rimaaugustine/MyGatsbyBlog/src/pages/2018-08-11/index.md

 author: "Rima"
 ---

-this is my very three blog post in gatsby
+this is my very three blog post in gatsby.
+Halooooo semuanya